-First, we examine $S_\nu(T)$ at low temperatures, where $S_x<0$ and $S_y<0$ in Fig.~\ref{fig5}, which is in sharp contrast with those in \ET that show $S_x>0$ and $S_y>0$.
-Figure \ref{fig6}(a) shows the spectral conductivity of $\sigma_x(\ep,T)$ and $\sigma_y(\ep,T)$ for small $|\ep - \muz|$ with the fixed $T$ = 0.001 and 0.004.
-They show a common feature that a minimum of $\sigma_\nu(\ep,T)$ ($\nu = x$ and $y$) is located at $\ep$ being slightly lower than $\muz$, which is ascribed to the deviation from the linear band around the Dirac point.
-An inequality of $\sigma_x(\ep,T)>\sigma_y(\ep,T)$ is consistent with $v_x>v_y$ as discussed in Fig.~\ref{fig3}(c).
-As in the case of \ET,~\cite{Suzumura_JPSJ_2024} we discuss the Seebeck coefficient at low temperatures using the Mott formula,~\cite{Mahan1980} $S_\nu = - (\pi^2/3e) T \sigma'_{\nu}(\mu,T)/\sigma_\nu(\mu,T)$.
+First, we examine $S_\nu(T)$ at low temperatures, where $S_x<0$ and $S_y<0$ in Fig.~\ref{fig5}, which is in sharp contrast to those in \ET, which have $S_x>0$ and $S_y>0$.
+Figure \ref{fig6}(a) shows the spectral conductivity of $\sigma_x(\ep,T)$ and $\sigma_y(\ep,T)$ for small $|\ep - \muz|$ with fixed $T$ = 0.001 and 0.004.
+They show a common feature in which a minimum of $\sigma_\nu(\ep,T)$ ($\nu = x$ and $y$) is located at $\ep$ being slightly lower than $\muz$, which is ascribed to the deviation from the linear band around the Dirac point.
+The inequality of $\sigma_x(\ep,T)>\sigma_y(\ep,T)$ is consistent with $v_x>v_y$ as shown in Fig.~\ref{fig3}(c).
+As in the case of \ET~\cite{Suzumura_JPSJ_2024}, we discuss the Seebeck coefficient at low temperatures using the Mott formula~\cite{Mahan1980}, $S_\nu = - (\pi^2/3e) T \sigma'_{\nu}(\mu,T)/\sigma_\nu(\mu,T)$.
 As shown in the inset of Fig.~\ref{fig2}, $\mu > \muz$.
-Therefore, one finds that $S_\nu(T) < 0$ due to $\sigma'_{\nu}(\mu,T) > 0$ in Fig.~\ref{fig6}(a) with $\ep=\mu(T)$ (the vertical line).
-This indicates that the Seebeck coefficient is `electron-like'.
+Therefore, we find that $S_\nu(T) < 0$ due to $\sigma'_{\nu}(\mu,T) > 0$ in Fig.~\ref{fig6}(a), with $\ep=\mu(T)$ (the vertical line).
+This indicates that the Seebeck coefficient is ``electron-like''.
 On the other hand, in \ET, $\mu < \muz$.
-As a result, the Seebeck coefficient is `hole-like', or $S_\nu(T) > 0$.
-Furthermore, the origin of $\mu>\muz$ in \BETS\ is the presence of the shoulder C in the DOS as shown in Fig.~\ref{fig2}, which originates from the presence of the peak at Y point just below $\muz$.
+As a result, the Seebeck coefficient is ``hole-like'', or $S_\nu(T) > 0$.
+Furthermore, the origin of $\mu>\muz$ in \BETS\ is the presence of the shoulder $C$ in the DOS as shown in Fig.~\ref{fig2}, which originates from the presence of the peak at $Y$ point just below $\muz$.